troy-west/apache-kafka-number-stations/README.md

 * Send the full ```(radio/listen)``` data to your local Kafka Cluster
 * Complete the compute tests using the TopologyTestRunner
 * Build the application and run it against local Kafka
-* See the decoded message!
+* See the decoded message at localhost:8080!

 Once the compute tests are complete, you can build and run the application like so: